AdamBojek/ECDHE-encrypted-chat/README.md

 *   **Graceful Shutdown:** Ensures all the threads close properly and frees up used resurces.
 After a client disconnects a cleanup procedure makes sure to delete them from memory.
 *   **Disconnection Handling:** Detects and responds to both graceful and abrupt client/server disconnections (via error handling).
 *   **Command-Line Interface:** Simple server administration interface to manage clients and send messages.
+*   **Error handling:** If an error occurs while communicating with a specific client, the error is contained and handled in that client's thread.
+Just because there is an issue with one of the client, doesn't mean that the server needs to shut down.

 ## Architecture

-Both the server and the client implement multithreading, though to a different degree.
+Both the server and the client implement multithreading, though to different degrees.

 Here's a visual representation of the thread architecture and communication flow: